 Welcome to our family website, Love Alone Creates.
 I created it shortly following Sarah’s birth and the new diagnosis of Apert Syndrome.
 The website initially featured only a simple blog and has now blossomed into an informational site about Apert Syndrome (which is intended for families searching to network with us and other similar families) that can assist the reader in navigating the often difficult-to-comprehend aspect of this rare genetic anomaly; in addition, we feature a Book Reviews section and an author page, as well.
 Please browse, peruse, and feel free to contact us with any questions, comments or general feedback.
 We welcome you and value your opinions and feelings.
 We hope this site is helpful to you on your unique journey.
 Thanks for visiting!

-My new book, From Grief to Grace: The Journey from Tragedy to Triumph, has been released for publication and is now available for immediate shipping.
+My book, From Grief to Grace: The Journey from Tragedy to Triumph, was published last year by Sophia Institute and is available through my webstore.

 In the book, you will discover: